nf-core/website/sites/docs/src/content/docs/usage/quick_start/installation.md

 NXF_EDGE=1 nextflow self-update
 ```

-You can also use `NXF_VER` to temporarily switch to any edge release.
+You can also use `NXF_VER` to temporarily switch to any specific edge release.
 For example:

 ```bash
 NXF_VER=24.06.0-edge nextflow info